Billy Gram: Writer

 In 2008 One for the Fire: The Legacy of Night of the Living Dead, a documentary written by Gram, was released.
 It celebrates the 40th Anniversary of the definitive horror film of Independent American Cinema.
 The film is included on the 40th Anniversary edition of Night of the Living Dead released by Dimension Films.
-The film was also included on the European Blu-ray release of George Romero's Diary of the Dead, also from Dimension Films.
+The film was also included on the European Blu-ray release of George A. Romero's Diary of the Dead, also from Dimension Films.

 The film One for the Fire: The Legacy of Night of the Living Dead won a Rondo Hatton Classic Horror Award as best "Horror DVD" extra of the year 2008.